dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/ChatGPT integration.md

 We should set this vision up as a packet and chuck some funding against it.

+## Embeddings
+We want to be able to constantly update the embeddings to include the most recent ideas entered into the Dreamcatcher.
+Whenever you query, it should be preloaded with the latest ideas in the whole realm.

 ## Privacy
 AI can redact the text of data so that differential privacy can be offered for different classes of packets.
 [The Redaction](https://app.edenai.run/bricks/text/anonymization) can link to chain objects that are used to replace the tokens with a chainId, or masked completely.